 Wow, your recipe of roasting squash, zucchini and peppers together sounds fantastic.
 Having the zucchini is safe whether you peel it or not.

-A medium sized raw zucchini has 5 micrograms (mcg) of Vitamin K and a cup of chopped comes in at 8 mcg.
-This would be considered a low amount of Vitamin K.
+According to the USDA, a medium sized, raw, and unpeeled zucchini has 5 micrograms (mcg) of Vitamin K and a cup of chopped zucchini (also unpeeled) comes in at 8 mcg.
+This would be considered a low amount of Vitamin K when the daily RDA is 76-80mcg.

 Thanks for writing,